Battle management language

-A Battle Management Language (BML) is the unambiguous language used to command and control forces and equipment conducting military operations and to provide for situational awareness and a shared, common operational picture.
+A Battle Management Language (BML) is the unambiguous language used to command and control forces and equipment conducting military operations and to provide situational awareness and a shared, common operational picture.

-It can be seen as a standard digitized representation of a commander's intent to be used for real troops, for simulated troops, and for future robotic forces.
+It can be seen as a standard digitized representation of a commander's intent to be used for real troops, simulated troops, and future robotic forces.
 BML is particularly relevant in a network centric environment for enabling mutual understanding.